murchie85/bumdee/outline.md

 #### ideas

 - multiple stuff ticking in same box..
+- Hold button for bar to load up (farming/collecting)
 - 4 boxes - change often, pick the one to keep it going up
 - Bonus Speed button - with wave display, bash to get speed up and gain extra bonus in short time
 - Bash buttons to collect